What do you have to consider for a GmH?

 In contrast to the GmbH, the UG does not allow contributions in kind, but rather you must pay the share capital directly and in full as a cash contribution.
 However, the disadvantage of such a small capital stock is obvious: the lower the capital, the lower the creditworthiness of the company.

-If the shareholders can raise 25.000 Euro or 12.500 Euro (half of the minimum statutory capital), then you are better off setting up no liability limited liability company, but a "normal" limited liability company.
+If the shareholders can raise 25.000 Euro or 12.500 Euro (half of the statutory minimum nominal capital), then, as a rule, you are better off not setting up a limited liability company but a "normal" GmbH.

 What do you have to consider?